nrposner/nvim_config/README.md

 This file installs the catppuccin plugin, which is a beatiful colorscheme that makes working in the terminal much easier on the eyes.
 You'll also find commented code to use a different color scheme, tokyo-night.
 I go back and forth between them: I prefer tokyo-night's text colors, but catppuccin's color selection otherwise.
 You can switch between them as easily as commenting out one, uncommenting the other, saving the file, and reopening neovim.
 Switch between them and see what you like best!

+_lazygit.lua_
+A powerful interface for managing Git from inside Neovim.
+After several months with it, it's my go-to: I can quickly get an overview of all commits, branches, edited/added/staged files, and do just about anything else I need.
+Partial commits?
+Patching individual lines?
+Quickly and easily resolving merge conflicts?
+Does it all, right from the terminal.
+I never need to leave Neovim to handle my git.
+Check out the creator's [guide](https://www.youtube.com/watch?v=CPLdltN7wgE) for a... not really beginner friendly primer.
+I'd say a more accessible introduction would be called for, but you're setting up an internal Git interface for Neovim, you're not a beginner.
+You'll be fine.

 _neotree.lua_
 This one allows you to access more than just a single file at a time.
 Instead, you can navigate your whole filetree from inside neovim, as if it were a full IDE!
 There's a ton of mappings and options here, and you can customize these to taste.
 My defaults use the home-row keys to navigate the files a la Vim: use j and k to move up and down, and l to open folders and files.
 You can also use Esc at the topmost line to move into the higher directory.